Appelsiini1/haukiposti/README.md

 A custom masspost & invoice creation program made with Python.
 Originally made for a non-profit organization.
 Includes UI made with PySimpleGUI, invoice & stickerheet functions made with the open-source ReportLab PDF & PubCode libraries.
 Email sending & authentication is made via Gmail API with Google Authentication libraries.

-*Currently UI is ONLY IN Finnish.
-Source code is mostly English*
+*Currently UI & manual (in assets folder) is ONLY IN Finnish.
+Source code is mostly English.*

 *Requires Gmail API credentials to work!*